pvdz/zeparser3/tests/testcases/identifiers/unicode_escapes/hex_escapes_are_not_supported_at_mid.md

 `````
 throws: Tokenizer error!
-    Regex: Only unicode escapes are legal in identifier names
+    Only unicode escapes are supported in identifier escapes

 xxx\x61xxx
 ^------- error